osm-americana/diplomat/README.md

 ### `maplibregl.Diplomat.localizedName`

 An expression that produces the names in the user's preferred language, each on a separate line.

+Use this constant if you are building the entire stylesheet programmatically before initializing a `maplibregl.Map` and want more fine-grained control over which layers have which label layout than [`maplibregl.Map.prototype.localizeStyle()`](#maplibreglmapprototypelocalizestyle) provides.

 This expression is appropriate for labeling a type of feature that almost always has a familiar translation in the user’s preferred language, such as the name of a country.
 It is also appropriate for minor features like points of interest, for which an extra local-language gloss would clutter the map.